jamiefrancisco/jamiefrancisco/README.md

 ## I'm Jamie — hey!
 Thanks for stopping by 👋

-I’m a software engineer who’s aiming for a **Product Support Engineer / Support Engineer** role.
-I like the intersection of **customer communication + debugging + building small tools/docs that reduce repeat issues**.
+I’m a software engineer exploring roles where **communication, product sense, and technical curiosity** matter more than a single job title.
+I’m especially interested in **Support Engineering, Product Support, Customer Success, and Sales Development** — the through-line is helping people understand something clearly and moving the conversation forward.

-Right now I’m building **Seen** — a support-styled application page (chat thread + help center + quick actions) with a dashboard layer behind it.
-It’s my way of practicing the kind of UI and workflow I want to work in every day.
+Right now I’m building **Seen** — an application portfolio page (chat, help center, quick actions) with a dashboard behind it.
+I use it to show how I think about **customer-facing workflows**: triaging questions, surfacing the right context, and making complex products easier to navigate.

 ---

-### What I'm looking for
+### The roles I'm aiming for
-- **Support Engineer / Product Support Engineer** roles (especially at startups)
+- **Product Support**
+- **Customer Success** where you partner closely with customers on adoption and outcomes
+- **Sales Development** where research, credibility, and concise outreach matter
-- Teams where Support partners closely with **Engineering + Product**
+- Teams where frontline roles partner closely with **Engineering + Product**
 - Work that mixes **investigation + communication + building improvements** (docs, tooling, workflow fixes)

 ---

 ### What I’m building / learning
 - **TypeScript + Next.js** (shipping real features, not just tutorials)
-- Support-coded UI patterns: **chat widgets, help centers, queues, macros**
+- Customer-facing UI patterns: **chat widgets, help centers, queues, macros**
+- Support and sales motions: **clear handoffs, evidence bundles, structured replies**
-- Debugging and ops fundamentals: **repro steps, evidence bundles, clear escalation handoffs**
+- Debugging fundamentals: **repro steps, root-cause thinking, escalation notes engineers can actually use**

 ---